Helping ADHD-challenged couples worldwide

 Our first training is for professionals.
 It is a book-study test based on reading Adult ADHD-Focused Couple Therapy: Clinical Interventions.

 Score 80% or higher on the 20 multiple-choice question quiz (taken at this site) and receive 15 continuing education hours (NBCC).
-Also receive a big discount on your first year’s professional directory listing.
+Also receive a generous discount on your first year’s professional directory listing.
+(Consumers are desperate for this help!)

 Please click here to learn more about Level 1 Training: Book-Study Test.

 If you are a psychologist seeking APA CE hours, please let me know.
 It’s quite the process.
-But if we receive enough queries, we’ll apply.
-Gina@ADHDSuccessTraining.com
+But if we receive enough queries, we’ll apply. click here to send an e-mail to Gina

 In North America and internationally, consumers are desperate to find ADHD expertise.